hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-toasts.md

 </div>
 ```

-With that, the flash messages shouldn't appear in Turbo Native clients, but they should still appear in the web ones.
+With that, the flash messages shouldn't appear in Hotwire Native clients, but they should still appear in the web ones.

 Next, let's create a bridge Stimulus controller that will send a message to the Native client to show convert those web flash messages into native ones.